charliestrawn/frugal/CONTRIBUTING.md

 ## Before you start

-Opening a PR doesn't guarantee success of future merging, it's in your best interest to message the repo owners ahead of time to discuss a feature request.
-All feature will be evaluated based on their usefulness within the community of user.
+Opening a PR doesn't guarantee a feature will be merged.
+Please discuss with the repo owners ahead of time to discuss a feature request.
+All features will be evaluated based on their usefulness within the community of users.

 Creating Pull Requests
 ----------------------